Long Marston—York

 Between Rufforth and York the route is entirely step-free and accessible to wheelers.

 Once in Rufforth, turn left off the village street into Milestone Avenue to join the (fairly new) permissive path which avoids the road walking that would otherwise be necessary at the eastern end of the village.
-Be aware that this permissive path is closed one day each year on 1 July.
+Be aware that this permissive path is closed one day (a different day!) each year to maintain its status as permissive path rather than right of way.

 At the end of the permissive path, Lonyor two joins the relatively new public bridleway and cycle track that winds around and over Harewood Whin, formerly York's landfill site and now reclaimed for nature and beginning to flourish with wildflowers and young trees.
 Two well-placed benches along this stretch, one with a view looking back over Rufforth, provide welcome rest.